MayaSimone/data-science-S2023/challenges/c03-stang-assignment.md

   - Furthermore, even though elasticity and Poisson’s Ratio are considered material properties (constant for a particular alloy), this isn’t necessarily true to real life.
-The ‘known’ values are more a value that is representative of the dsitribution of possible values (based on the many aspects that can cause variation in these values from how the atoms are arranged to noise in a signal when collecting data digitally).
+The ‘known’ values are more a value that is representative of the distribution of possible values (based on the many aspects that can cause variation in these values from how the atoms are arranged to noise in a signal when collecting data digitally).